kmcgillivray/kmcgillivray.github.io/_posts/2014-10-18-the-one-thing-thats-true-about-creativity.md

 ---
 layout: post
 title: The One Thing That's True About Creativity
-category: writing
+category: journal
 ---

 The more I learn about the creative process, the more I realize one thing about it is true: for everything that you can say about creativity, the opposite is also true.

 When it comes to the creative process, I've been trying to "figure it out" for a long time.
 I'll read something or experience something and think, "Oh!
 So *that's* how it works."
 But then I read something else or experience something that contradicts what I just learned and I have to start over again.